AbdulmohsenAlbareed/AbdumhsinAlbareedi/README.md

 - 👋 Hi, I’m @AbdumhsinAlbareedi
-- 👀 I’m interested in Web,Desktop,Mobile Development
+- 👀 I’m interested in Data Science and ML

 <!---